SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 A selection of features I wrote for *Entrepreneurs GB Magazine*, highlighting emerging companies, founder stories and the wider UK startup ecosystem.
 Each of the pioneers below has overcome considerable personal challenges to succeed in business.

 ### Ben Clifford
 Ben is the founder, lead director and head coach at Swansea-based [Surfability UK CIC](https://surfabilityukcic.org/) which provides surfing lessons and experiences for people with additional needs due to disability, illness, injury or learning difficulties.
+(Full article)

 <img src="images/SURFABILITY1.png" width="600">